billingsmoore/MLotsawa/README.md

 The hyperparameter tuning process utilized a random subset of 10 million pairs and a seperate subset of 100,000 pairs for evaluation.

+For final model training, the set of 1 million was reused for 6 epochs, then the 10 million pair set was used for 1 additional epoch.

 ### Example Translation

 For an example translation, we can use 'A Brief Amitabha Sleeping Practice' by Jamyang Khyentse Chökyi Lodrö.
 I've provided a translation of the first two verses of the text side by side with Adam Pearcey's original translation.